 There are four basic types of cruise ship cabins (also called staterooms): Interior, Oceanview, Balcony and Suite.
 For a more detailed look at the various types of staterooms, play the video below.

 To complement the spirit of discovery that travel evokes, many cruise lines feature an extensive program of on board enrichment programs hosted by distinguished guest experts.
 In addition to lectures highlighting the history and sights of the ports you will be visiting, there may also be special in-depth presentations ranging from Renaissance art to strategic financial planning to epicurean secrets of classic French cuisine.

-Be sure to ask your Custom Travel Concierge what passport requirements apply to your cruise vacation.
+Be sure to ask your Certified Travel Consultant what passport requirements apply to your cruise vacation.
 Premier Custom Travel strongly recommends that all travelers apply for or renew their passports as soon as possible.
 Government regulations are continually being modified and it is best to be prepared.
-Besides, a passport grants you unlimited cruise vacation options around the world!
+Besides, a passport grants you unlimited cruise vacation options around the world.